Jamoverjelly/React-Project-MyReads/README.md

 Finally, React Router was also added to the project as a way to create the experience of a single-page application for myReads.

+## View The Project Online

+You can view a deployed version of my myReads application at the following address: http://jamoverjelly.github.io/React-Project-MyReads/

 ## Running The Project